UX Design Processes

 • Design detailed UI elements like microcopy, color schemes and typography.

-• Ensure accessibility and usability are integral to the designs—or wireframes at this stage.
+• Make sure that accessibility and usability are integral parts of the designs—or wireframes at this stage.

 William Hudson explains wireframing in this video: